 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Clover Health LiveHealthy Value (PPO) when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from Clover Health LiveHealthy Value (PPO) when your new plan's coverage begins.

-If you would like to switch from our plan to:

-- Original Medicare without a separate Medicare prescription drug plan.

-- Note: If you disenroll from a

-Medicare prescription drug plan

-and go without creditable

-prescription drug coverage for 63

-days or more in a row, you may

-have to pay a late enrollment

-penalty if you join a Medicare

-drug plan later.
-See Chapter 1,

-Section 5 for more information

-about the late enrollment penalty.

-This is what you should do:

-- Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY/TDD users should call 1-877-486-2048. - You will be disenrolled from Clover Health LiveHealthy Value (PPO) when your coverage in Original Medicare begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY/TDD users should call 1-877-486-2048.
+You will be disenrolled from Clover Health LiveHealthy Value (PPO) when your coverage in Original Medicare begins.